-What yes/no question can likely predict whether you will be alive and happy at age 80?
+This question can predict whether you will be alive and happy at age 80

 “Is there someone in your life whom you would feel comfortable phoning at four in the morning to tell your troubles to?”